Sol-Client/legacy-intermediary/README.md

 # legacy-intermediary
-Just an alternative repository in case the original is deleted (even if that's unlikely).
+Just an alternative repository in case the original is deleted (even if that's unlikely), or the maven repo is not working (more likely).